suppayami/next-yami/README.md

 - Use `isBrowser()` and `isServer()` to check if the AppTree is rendered in browser or server
 - Use `getInitialState()` to get initial state for application (MobX Store) and for Apollo Client
 - See `src/pages/todos.tsx` for example
+- (Optional) Call `await apolloAuthorization(apollo)` in state constructor to put Authorization Token into Apollo Client

 ## Example GraphQL API
 The example GraphQL API in this template is served by [FakeQL](https://fakeql.com/)